 Kotlin coroutines have revolutionized JVM development, especially on Android and the backend, as they let us easily implement efficient and reliable multithreading.
 Their cutting-edge design and features are ideally suited to modern use cases.
 In this book, we will explore how Kotlin coroutines work and how we can use them to improve our applications – using both the built-in support and the kotlinx.coroutines library.

 The importance of concurrency is growing, but the classic techniques are not enough.
-Current trends suggest that coroutines are the direction in which our industry is clearly heading, and Kotlin Coroutines are a very solid step.
+Current trends suggest that coroutines are where our industry is clearly heading, and Kotlin coroutines are a very solid step in the right direction.
 Let me show them to you, with examples of how well they help in common use cases.
 I hope you will have a lot of fun reading this book.

 The book is divided into the following parts:

 This book is based on a workshop I conduct.
 During its iterations I have been able to observe what interested attendees and what did not.
 These are the elements that are most often mentioned by attendees, so I mainly focus on the following: